Quick Summary:

 Azure Kubernetes Service (AKS) is a professionally managed container orchestration service provided on Microsoft Azure’s public cloud.
 It employs the open-source Kubernetes system to effectively manage the deployment, scaling, and administration of Docker containers and applications based on container technology.

 Kubernetes, being open-source, involves significant overhead in cluster management.
 AKS helps alleviate this burden by reducing deployment and management efforts.
-Businesses using Azure often prefer AKS to build scalable applications seamlessly integrating Kubernetes and Docker.
+Businesses using Azure often prefer AKS to build scalable applications seamlessly integrate Kubernetes and Docker.

 Let’s take a look at the cool key features: